-I am currently pursuing my M.A.
-Degree in Journalism at the CUNY Graduate School of Journalism (New York, New York).
-My concentration in is arts and culture reporting.
-I recently interned at BUST Magazine for Summer 2017, where I coded (HTML/CSS) and brought current and archived print issue stories online.
+I graduated from the CUNY Graduate School of Journalism (New York, New York) in December 2017 with a M.A.
+Degree in Journalism.
+My concentration was in arts and culture reporting.
+I interned at BUST Magazine in Summer 2017, where I coded (HMTL5/CSS) newsletters, articles and blog posts and brought current and archived print issue stories online.
 Prior to graduate school, I was a Class of 2016 graduate of Siena College (Loudonville, New York), where I attained a B.A.
 Degree in English with an English Honors Certificate; minored in Marketing, Writing and Communications; and achieved Magna Cum Laude at commencement.

-Thanks to my hands-on experiences in journalism through my previous internships, plus the practical marketing knowledge attained in my undergraduate classes, I look forward to working in the journalism field.
-I enjoy being up-to-date with pop culture in our world that is so consumed by and with various social media platforms and trends.
+Thanks to my hands-on experiences in journalism through my previous intrnships - plus the practical marketing knowledge attained in my undergraduate classes - I look forward to working in the journalism field.
+I enjoy being up-to-date with pop-culture in our world that is so consumed by and with various social media platforms and trends.

 I've freelanced for BKLYNER and DNAinfo New York, and have also covered feminism-related topics at BUST Magazine.